SpaghettiHub/maas/docs/usr/markdown/about-maas-networking-9620.md

 Machines that MAAS can provision have a baseboard management controller or BMC.
 A BMC is a separate CPU often included on the motherboard of servers and devices.
 Its capabilities are limited to managing and monitoring the health of the device.
 The BMC has sensors for physical characteristics like temperature and power supply voltage, and controls for rebooting or power-cycling the device.

 MAAS uses the BMC to turn remote devices on or off, and reboot them at will.
 A BMC can also monitor BIOS or UEFI, provide a serial console for the device, and do a few other things with the hardware -- but most of them are uninteresting from a MAAS perspective.
-For the purposes of this discussion, our main interest in the BMC is the ability to power cycle and reboot machines.
+For the purposes of this discussion, our main interest in the BMC is the ability to power-cycle and reboot machines.

 ## Network booting and PXE